Mercytopsy/MCP-Server-with-LangGraph-Ollama-Streamlit/README.md

 ## Build a Local MCP Server with LangGraph, Ollama & Streamlit

-This project demonstrates an AI Daily Planner powered by a Local MCP (Modular Command Protocol) Server, integrating LangGraph, Ollama, and Streamlit for an interactive AI experience.
-It showcases how the LangGraph agent can communicate with different MCP tools (Weather, Expense, Calendar) to perform real-time, task-based planning.
+This project demonstrates an AI Daily Planner powered by a local MCP server, integrating LangGraph, Ollama, and Streamlit.
+It showcases how a LangGraph agent communicates with various MCP tools (Weather, Expense, Calendar) to perform real-time, task-based planning.

 ![My Image](https://github.com/Mercytopsy/MCP-Server-with-LangGraph-Ollama-Streamlit/blob/main/docs/architecture%20diagram.png)